vishalagrawal22/CPPT/website/docs/config.md

     template: null

 # command which you use to open your editor
+# for vscode: code
-# example: code or subl
+# for sublime: subl
 editor: null

+# command to open editor for multiline input
+# for vscode: code --wait
+# for sublime: subl --wait
+multiline_input_command: null
 ```